 Of course you could take a supplement if you don’t eat enough of these foods.

 On the topic of supplements, apart from Vitamin A and Zinc there are some others that you can try.
 I was very interested to read an experiment the BBC did in conjunction with the Waterford Institute of Technology in Ireland on the effects of the macula when taking a supplement.
+If you want to read about this yourself, click here.

 The macula is part of the retina at the back of the eye.
 It’s important as it provides our central vision.
 There are certain compounds (lutein, zeaxanthin and meso-zeaxanthin) which provide a shield to the macula from harmful UV light.